How often do you give positive praise or other feedback to your team? Probably every day, even if you don’t realize it.

 What it means for project managers: You need your team to perform, so don’t shy away from corrective feedback and don’t wait until formal employee reviews to give it.
 Talk to the individual’s line manager if you have concerns about how they’ll react.

-People who have this data-driven preference struggle to give spontaneous feedback because it doesn’t fit with being able to spend time drawing logical conclusions from the work and behaviour.
-They also – and let’s pigeon-hole them all here – find it uncomfortable to give corrective feedback in case it generates some kind of emotional response.
+People who have this data-driven preference struggle to give spontaneous feedback because it doesn’t fit with being able to spend time drawing logical conclusions from the work and behavior.
+They also — although it would be wrong to pigeon-hole them all here — find it uncomfortable to give corrective feedback in case it generates some kind of emotional response.

 What it means for project managers: Projects generate a lot of data, and it would be easy to suffer from analysis paralysis when it’s time to give feedback.
 Stick to the most important facts to keep things moving and remember that feedback is most helpful when it is timely.